Avabjwill/Writing-Samples/README.md

 # REGEX Tutorial

-In Developing you will often utilize a REGEX within your algorithms.
+In your journey of becomming a developer you will often utilize a REGEX within your algorithms.
 In this documentation we will discuss REGEX in the use of a Matching Email expression.
 A Regular Expression is commonly refered to as a REGEX amongst developers.
 A Regular expression utilizes a combination of patterns to recognize charecters.

 ## Summary
 The REGEX we will be discussing within this GIST is a Matching Email expression.
 We will deconstruct this following statement : /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/.
-We will identify the all aspect which make up a Regular Expression such as Anchors, Quantifiers, Grouping Constructs and Charecter Escapes.
+We will identify all aspects which make up a Regular Expression such as Anchors, Quantifiers, Grouping Constructs and Charecter Escapes.

 ## Table of Contents